Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Beget

-Already in Catalonia, Beget welcomes us with its fairytale aesthetics.
-Everything in this village is harmony: its medieval bridge, its stone houses and its beautiful Romanesque church of Sant Cristòfol.
-The murmur of the river accompanies the walkers, and the trails invite you to discover the most magical mountain.
+Beget welcomes us with its fairy-tale charm.
+Everything in this village is in perfect harmony: its medieval bridge, its stone houses, and its beautiful Romanesque church of Sant Cristòfol.
+The murmur of the river accompanies passersby, and the trails invite you to discover the most magical mountain.

 Route tips